Trump’s team is finally meeting with China. The future of the global economy is riding on its success

 By David Goldman, CNN

-(CNN) — Trump’s top trade officials will meet with their Chinese counterparts this week to discuss a de-escalation of their increasingly ugly and damaging trade war.
+(CNN) — US President Donald Trump’s top trade officials will meet with their Chinese counterparts this week to discuss a de-escalation of their increasingly ugly and damaging trade war.
 The future of the global economy is riding on their success.

 The trade talks, the first in-person meeting between Chinese and American officials since the tit-for-tat tariff escalation kicked off in earnest in March, are unlikely to result in a trade deal, Treasury Secretary Scott Bessent said Tuesday.
 But tariffs have reached such a high level that trade between the two countries has dropped off dramatically.
 Any thaw in the trade war could be a welcome sign for businesses and consumers in both countries and around the globe.